What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 ## Conclusions

 Data structures are awesome!
-They help us to solve tasks in a neat and convenient way.
-With the right data structures it's easier to build algorithms or not write code at all.
+They help us solve tasks in a neat and convenient way.
+With the right data structures, it's easier to build algorithms or not write code at all.
 The data structure may already be the solution to the task.

-A huge plus is that if you do them according to the conventions that are present in the JavaScript language, most developers will understand your code much faster than coming up with something 'new'.
+A huge plus is that if you do them according to the conventions that are present in the JavaScript language, most developers will understand your code much faster than coming up with something 'new.'

-Most things are already invented for us 🙂
+Most things are already invented for us! 🙂

 Do not forget to put the constants of the same type into `Enum`s, then map them into the format you need, and enjoy the beauty of the data structures. 🔥